 During a recent virtual fireside chat, I met with industry experts Courtney Hudson, President and Founder of Carebox; and Cyntha Griffo; Director of Communications and Education at the Abramson Cancer Center at the University of Pennsylvania, to discuss the current state of cancer trial matching, and learn more about how institutions can benefit from automated cancer trial matching.
-Jodi Treharne, Director of Cancer Informatics at Inspirata also shared her thoughts on how to build the business case for automation from financial, operational and reputational perspectives.
 This post summarises the key takeaways from this insightful conversation.

 Current challenges facing trial matching

 Today, there’s no shortage of pent-up demand to match patients to relevant trials as early as possible.
 Hospitals are under pressure to enrol more patients into trials in order to speed the discovery and approval of new medicines.
 This is especially relevant in the oncology space, where medical breakthroughs can significantly improve outcomes for cancer patients.

 Yet matching remains a largely manual and cumbersome process, with negative downstream impacts on both patients and academic cancer centers.
 Today, 80% of clinical trials fail to meet recruitment timelines and 25% of investigative sites fail to enrol enough patients.
 Fewer than one-third of clinicians discuss trial options during treatment planning, and less than 4% of US adults with cancer enrol in clinical trials, leaving an overwhelming number of families frustrated with the process.